kaaproject/kaa/doc/Whats-new/index.md

 Once in possession of a temporary token, client may upload binary data blobs related to that endpoint using the [RESTful data upload API][BCX binary data blob upload REST API].
 BCX also provides [REST API for managing and accessing already uploaded binary blobs][BCX data blob management REST API].

-The submitted binary data blobs can be viewed and downloaded using corresponding Kaa Web Dashboard (WD) widgets:
+The submitted binary data blobs can be viewed and downloaded using the corresponding Kaa Web Dashboard (WD) widgets:

 ![Binary data blobs in Kaa WD](attach/v1.2/bcx.jpg)

 ### Endpoint configuration schema management

-In Kaa 1.0 and 1.1 endpoint configuration was a free-form JSON document.
+In Kaa 1.0 and 1.1, endpoint configuration was a free-form JSON document.
 With Kaa 1.2 we introduce an ability to configure endpoint configuration schema in the [Endpoint Configuration Registry service (ECR)][ECR].
 The endpoint configuration schemas are associated with Kaa applications and appversions.
 The appversion-specific schema takes precedence over the corresponding application-specific schema.

-When schema validation is enabled in ECR, it rejects provisioning endpoint configs that do not satisfy the expected schema.
+When schema validation is enabled in ECR, it rejects provisioning endpoint configs that do not match the expected schema.

 Endpoint configuration schemas can be configured for ECR in the Kaa Web Dashboard, either in the schema view: